arduosoft/RawCMS/README.md

 You can follow the [**tutorial**](https://rawcms.readthedocs.io/en/latest/Tutorial/) for a quick start.

+## Key Benefits and Advantages
+### ⚒ Data Modelling without coding
+No matter if you're dealing with web apps, mobile apps or client application.
+Just forget about all data management effort.
+All you will need with RawCMS is to define your data structure and relationships, using a simple and intuitive UI.
+Simply say stop to the boring repetitive code.

+### 🎛 Agnostic and Universal Framework for your Data
+Due to the API approach, RawCMS is very flexible and adapts perfectly to all use cases.
+Using GraphQL or REST standard RawCMS can be used by everybody without any headhache.
+This give you a solid and modern foundation for your project.

+### 🚀 Ready to use
+Built on top of the well-known .net core framework, can be deployed on every platforms in a click.
+No more matter about OS licenses of portability, just run it.
+Benefit from all existing Symfony Components and Bundles provided by the community or create your own Bundles to extend your Projects with reusable components.

+### 💎 Your backend consolidated in one Platform
+No more point-to-point integration, multiple tools, or expenses.
+You can consolidate Log Collecting, Api Gateway, Translation, Session Storage and CMS in one, simple, free user.

+### ✨️ Modern and Intuitive Architecture
+We love good software design and we aim to help others on building wonderful applications!
+Using RawCMS you will keep you architecture clean and reduce the effort.

 ## Deploy it

 You can deploy it using many options.
 RawCMS is dockerized from the development stage so modern hosting is fully supported.